 Estibot lets unregistered users use its valuation tool 2 times.
 Once you’ve reached the limit, you’ll be asked to register an account or purchase one of its subscription plans.
 EB shows the popularity of the domain keywords and the number of ad campaigns that were created using the keyword.
 If you check the price of the expired domains with Estibot, you can see the TLD’s Alexa rank as well as the Google Page Rank.
 Google used to reveal the page ranks once a year.
 Now, it has stopped doing so in 2013.
 Thus, if the domain was registered before 2013, you can see its PR.
 Estibot shows the CPC of keywords of the TLD.
 It identifies the keywords in the domain and makes you aware of the number of times it was searched in the last month.
 If the website is live, you can see its following details:

 - Keywords, IP address, SSL status, etc.

 Uniregistry, one of the top domain registrars lets users valuate domains in a bulk.
 Its appraisal feature is powered by the Estibot API.

-GoDaddy claims to calculate the price of the domain after looking at millions of records of historical data.
+GoDaddy’s domain price estimator tool calculates the price of the domain after looking at millions of records of historical data.
 It shows a list of similar sounding TLDs that were sold in GoDaddy Auctions or via brokers.
 The registrar also shows the reason why it has estimated the value as X dollars.
 X can be a single, double, triple, quadruple, etc digit number.
 Like Estibot, Godaddy doesn’t show the keyword statistics.

-DomainIndex displays details of TLDs that the above two tools don’t.
+DomainIndex displays details of TLDs that the above two tools don’t support.
 For example, I didn’t know that the domain I had purchased recently was first registered way back in 2003 until I used DomainIndex.
 DI not only estimates the price of the TLD but also shows the estimated monthly direct/indirect visitors, parking revenue, monthly searches, etc.

 Domain Price Check – DPC